The most popular books in English

 Edgar Rice Burroughs

-Tarzan and the Leopard Men is a novel written by Edgar Rice Burroughs, the eighteenth in his series of books about the title character Tarzan.
-Its plot has nothing in common with the 1946 film "Tarzan and the Leopard Woman."
+Tarzan the Magnificent is a book written by Edgar Rice Burroughs, the twenty-first in his series of books about the title character Tarzan.
+It was originally published as two separate stories serialized in different pulp magazines; "Tarzan and the Magic Men" in Argosy from …

 Robert E. Vardeman